 |Country X is fast-growing; Industry Y is doing so well; Company Z is launching a new product that I am certain will do well.

 However, I only have a fixed sum of money to invest in.
 Which should I choose?

 | I am willing to accept higher risks to earn more, preferably without increasing my initial investment

 However, it must be really troublesome to exit and make new investments.

-There are many types of mutual funds with differing objectives to meet investor’s needs.
-In general there are four basic types: equity funds, fixed income funds, balanced funds and money market funds.
+There are many types of mutual funds with different objectives to meet investor’s needs.
+In general, there are four basic types: equity funds, fixed income funds, balanced funds and money market funds.

 Mutual Fund Types